Imprint Alumni Coach

 - Fresh Perspectives - Coaches have the opportunity to gain new perspectives from their students through their interactions and experiences together.

-Each year, the ILC will invite up to 30 alumni to serve as Alumni Coaches.
+Each year, the ILC will invite between 20-30 alumni to serve as Alumni Coaches.

 It is our intention to have a wide-diverse group of Alumni Coaches each year at our program to reflect our student participants.
 So with this in mind, we try to have a group of coaches who represents each academic college, as well as who comes from various demographic backgrounds and career paths.
 Prior facilitation experience is not a requirement to be an Alumni Coach.